skyss0fly-pm-pl/CustomEnchants/README.md

-# CustomEnchants
+# Welcome to CustomEnchants
-Custom Enchants Plugin for Pocketmine (Not Associated with PiggyCEs, all enchants are different)
+(Not to Be Confused with PiggyCustomEnchants)